mikhail-gonnochenko/Pinterest-Pin-creator/README.md

 Pinterest organic traffic experiments

-Product and travel content automation
+Product & travel content automation

-The workflows demonstrated here are platform-agnostic and can be adapted to other visual-first channels.
+The workflows are platform-agnostic and adaptable to other visual-first channels.

 Key distinction